 This article assumes you have at least basic knowledge of Linux, know how to use the shell, and most importantly, you host your site on your own VPS.
 The installation is quite simple and assumes you are running in the root account, if not you may need to add ‘

 sudo‘ to the commands to get root privileges.
 The installation is quite simple.
-I will show you through the step by step installation MariaDB on Ubuntu 14.04.
+I will show you the step-by-step installation of MariaDB on Ubuntu 14.04.

 Install MariaDB on Ubuntu 14.04

 Step 1.
-The first need to enable the MariaDB repository.
+The first need is to enable the MariaDB repository.

 Step 2.
 Installation of MariaDB.